MisterZtr/recovery_device_blackview_shark8/README.md

-#  Recovery tree of Blackview SHARK 8
+# TrustKernel A14 Recovery tree of Blackview SHARK 8

 It was announced & released on November 2023.